mediacloud/backend/doc/api_2_0_spec.md

 ]
 ```

-*Note* the list of media are not shown for space reasons.
+*Note* the full list of media are not shown for space reasons.

 After looking at this output, the user decides that she is interested in the "Top 25 Mainstream Media" set with media_id 1.